elysiajs/documentation/docs/essential/route.md

 ### POST

-The POST method submits an entity to the specified resource, often causing a change in state or side effects on the server.
+Submits a payload to the specified resource, often causing state change or side effect.

 ### PUT

-The PUT method replaces all current representations of the target resource using the request's payload.
+Replaces all current representations of the target resource using the request's payload.

 ### DELETE

-The DELETE method deletes the specified resource.
+Deletes the specified resource.

 ---